marcelldls/TechnicalAssignment/README.md

 The following failure modes are considered:
 - Call error
   - Expected arguments is only one.
 Additional or no aruguments to raise an exception and inform user of incorrect usage
   - Only limited architectures are supported.
 However hardcoding this to the tool is limiting so the argument is not filtered.
-If no contents file found: "No Contents file associated with <architecture>".
-Feels like not enough architectures exist to justify spell correct/recommender so this functionality will keep it simple rather.
+If no contents file found: "No Contents file associated with \<architecture\>".
+Feels like not enough architectures exist to justify spell-correct/recommender so this functionality will keep it simple rather.
 - Connection error
   - Return exception, unable to connect to mirror

 The following edge cases are considered and ignored due to low likelyhood:
 - Multiple top 10 packages with the same number of associated files - will not be actively subranked.
-The highest 10 packages are only ever returned
+The highest 10 packages are only ever returned (ie if pos 10, 11 are equal only pos 10 will be shown)
 - Assume that the repo always has atleast 10 unique packages

 The MIT license is chosen -> "short and simple permissive license"